 The physical therapists at Orthopedic Physical Therapy, Inc strive to offer the best care for our patients.
-We were the first clinic in Virginia to offer trigger point dry needling, over 12 years ago.
+We were one of the first clinics in Virginia to offer trigger point dry needling, beginning in 2003.
 Our therapists are certified, meaning that the have completed intense training and passed a rigorous written and practical exam.
 As more therapists are offering trigger point dry needling, we want you to be informed.
 If you have any questions, please call 804-285-0148.
 Experience counts!!

 Trigger points in a muscle often are associated with a referred pain pattern.
 That is, a patient may feel pain down the back of the leg, but the source of pain may be located focally in the buttocks or low back.
 By treating the source of the pain, the leg pain will resolve.
 Typically, patients who receive Trigger Point Dry Needling treatments have little or no signs of tissue damage or inflammation, but do complain of soreness.